Missouri DWI Laws

 In Missouri, it’s an offense to drive with a Blood Alcohol Concentration (BAC) of 0.08% or above, but for those under 21, the legal limit is only .02% blood alcohol content.
 The state has laws that govern arrests and convictions of Driving While Intoxicated (DWI) individuals.
 The laws of Missouri that cover DWIs, BAC and other alcohol-related driving offenses are codified in the Missouri Revised Statutes.

-If you have a CDL, the limit is lower when operating a commercial vehicle.
+If you have a CDL, the legal blood alcohol limit is lower when operating a commercial vehicle.

 Provisions include Missouri DWI penalties for first, second, and third time offenders.
 The offenses also include other drugs and controlled substances such as marijuana or cocaine.